Frequently Asked Questions

 On certain days, your IPT will offer telehealth therapy around your substance use disorder and help you build coping skills to manage daily triggers and stress.
 In addition, a Family Education Facilitator will provide support and education to your identified family members about the disease of addiction from a family perspective.

 What is your treatment philosophy?

 Aware Recovery Care delivers an intensive, In-Home Addiction Treatment program for individuals seeking recovery from alcohol, opioids, or other substances.
 Aware helps people “Recover Where You Live” with an emphasis on the home or transitional living environment, unique family dynamic, and the broader community.
-Each client receives direct care from a Psychiatric provider, Care Coordinator (Nurse, Social Worker), Family Education Facilitator, Licensed Individual Therapist, Licensed Family Therapist, and two Client Recovery Advisors who meet with them in their homes around their schedules for up to a year.
+Each client receives direct care from a Psychiatric provider, Care Coordinator (Licensed Nurse, Social Worker, or Counselor), Family Education Facilitator, Internal Psychotherapist, Family Wellness Therapist, and two Client Recovery Advisors who meet with them in their homes around their schedules for up to a year.
 The core team addresses the medical, emotional, and mental health issues required to maintain sobriety and achieve recovery.

 This patient-centered, medically integrated, in-home addiction treatment program is designed to ensure lasting recovery and to prevent recurrence and re-admission to higher levels of care.
 Aware makes it possible for our clients to receive longer-term addiction care while maintaining their privacy and meeting their day-to-day responsibilities, such as work, school, and family.